- What if you could reduce or even avoid conflicts at work?

-That is the power of emotional intelligence.
-Boost your emotional fitness and career advancement, job search and business development results with help from Inspired Choice and the tools below.
+That is a sampling of the power of emotional intelligence.
+Boost your emotional fitness and improve employee relations and performance, career advancement, job search and business development results with help from Inspired Choice and the tools below.

-The good news is emotional intelligence can be learned and improved and has a 2:1 success ratio over IQ and technical skills!
+The good news is emotional intelligence can be improved and has a 2:1 success ratio over IQ and technical skills!

 Sign up below!
 Get your no-cost eBook "10 Secrets to Boost Your Emotional Intelligence"